 Certificates of Confidentiality (CoC) are issued by the National Institute of Health (NIH) to help researchers protect identifiable research information from forced disclosures such as court orders and subpoenas.
 They allow researchers to refuse to disclose identifying characteristics about research participants in any civil, criminal, administrative, legislative, or other proceeding, whether at the federal, state, or local level.

 Please note, depending on the type of study, the NKU IRB may require that the researcher obtain a Certificate of Confidentiality.

 Certificates of Confidentiality are issued for studies collecting sensitive information which, if disclosed, “...could have adverse consequences for subjects or damage their financial standing, employability, insurability, or reputation".

 To be eligible for a Certificate of Confidentiality, the research must:

 The subject matter of the study must fall within a mission area of the NIH.
 Some research areas that are eligible for a CoC include research on Human Immunodeficiancy Virus (HIV), Acquired Immune Deficiency Syndrome (AIDS), or other Sexually Transmitted Disease (STDs).

 NIH funded projects that meet the requirements for a CoC are automatically granted a CoC upon notice of award.

 The review and approval period for unfunded projects, or projects not funded by the NIH, differ based on the agency reviewing the request.
 For example, if the study is collecting sensitive identifiable information about alcohol abuse, the researcher may contact a CoC coordinator for the National Institute on Alcohol Abuse and Alcoholism.
-A list of agencies and coordinator contact information can be found here.
+Here is where a list of agencies and coordinator contact information can be found.